Copyright © 2018 by Naarak-Studio • All Rights reserved

 This option permanently removes the Collection from the desktop.
 You will be asked what to do with the files and folders (if there are any in the Collection).
 You can choose either to delete items or move them to the desktop.
 This option cannot be undone.
 To create a Collection, choose "New Collection" from the main menu (see the Introduction).

-A Drop Well is a place on the desktop when you can drag and drop temporary files (eg, Chrome or Safari downloads, Mail attachments or other files and folders.
+The Drop Well is a place on the desktop when you can drag and drop temporary files (eg, Chrome or Safari downloads, Mail attachments or other files and folders.
 Items in a Drop Well disappear when new files or folders are dropped.
 So you will always see the most recently dropped items (can be altered to see last 2 or 3 drops).

 How to switch between copy, move or link creation when dragging items onto a Collection?